Our mission is to help public water systems become more sustainable by improving their technical, managerial, and financial capabilities.

 - Grants to Reduce Lead Exposure in Drinking Water: The Capacity Development and DWSRF Programs are offering grants to help CWSs reduce the risks of exposure to lead in drinking water.
 For more information, see the New Initiatives page.

 - Asset Management Planning Loans: The Capacity Development and DWSRF Programs are offering Asset Management Planning Loans to CWS to develop a full asset management plan.
 A municipality may receive up to $50,000 in planning loan forgiveness to develop and implement a DEC-approved asset management plan that meets the guidelines in Guidance 26.
+Please note: The 2018 application period for Asset Management Planning Loans has closed.
+The application period for 2019 is January 1, 2019 - March 15, 2019.
 Please contact us if you are interested in one of these loans.
 For more information, see the New Initiatives page.

 For more information about current initiatives, visit the New Initiatives page.

 - Technical capacity refers to a system's physical and operational abilities.
 Systems with strong technical capacity have:

 - Qualified operators with the knowledge and skills to operate the system; and

 - Infrastructure (i.e., source, storage tanks, treatment plant, and distribution network) that is in good condition, is adequately protected, and can meet current and anticipated demands.

 - Managerial capacity refers to a system's administrative and organizational abilities.
 Systems with strong managerial capacity:

 - Have owners, managers, and operators that are accountable and knowledgeable about the water system and receive on-going training;

 - Plan for current and future needs; and

 - Interact well with customers and regulatory agencies.